crytic/slither/CONTRIBUTING.md

 ## Development Environment
 Instructions for installing a development version of Slither can be found in our [wiki](https://github.com/crytic/slither/wiki/Developer-installation).

-To run the unit tests, you need clone this repo and run `pip install ".[dev]"`.
+To run the unit tests, you need clone this repository and run `pip install ".[dev]"`.

 ### Linters